dgroomes/jdk-playground/jlink-non-modular/README.md

 like `jlink` because it has now been over four years since the release of Java 9!
 Blog posts, StackOverflow questions and answers and other information have accumulated over this time to describe facets of Java 9 and how to use it.
 I personally am only now getting into the JPMS stuff and I think it's pretty cool and I also think it's a bit complicated.
-This sub-project tries to show how you might take the `jlink` tool to make a custom reduced-size JRE image for a prototypical Java/Gradle project.
+This subproject tries to show how you might take the `jlink` tool to make a custom reduced-size JRE image for a prototypical Java/Gradle project.
 And by prototypical I mean *non-modular*!
 Most Java projects out in the wild are still non-modular and even most new projects remain non-modular.
 Was modularization a failed experiment for user code?
 Is it only a useful feature for the Java platform itself?
 I don't know, but I've learned some things about it.